Education

 Top

-• Leadership Seminar: Cultivating a Leadership Disposition: Growth Mindset, Perseverance, and Cult
+• Leadership Seminar: Cultivating a Leadership Disposition 2

-The first of three summer two-credit seminars, this course helps students develop the personal and professional dispositions they need in order to exercise effective leadership in school- and district-based settings.
-Through an examination of classic and current literature, students explore the ways in which research and practice interact and inform each other.
-Theoretical studies are analyzed from the perspective of practitioners in a variety of educational settings, focusing on their real-life application to the challenges and opportunities educational leaders face every day.
+The second of three summer two-credit seminars, this course is designed to help students develop the personal and professional dispositions they need in order to exercise effective leadership in school- and district-based settings.
+Through an exploration of classic and current literature, students come to understand the ways in which research and practice interact and inform each other.
+The theoretical studies presented in this seminar are analyzed from the perspective of practitioners in a variety of educational settings, focusing on their real-life application to the challenges and opportunities educational leaders face every day.
 Class discussions, small group work, guest speakers, case studies, and presentations afford students the occasion to engage scholarship in an active and practical manner.
 2 cr.
+Tuition: $1630

 Top